microsoft/azuredevopslabs/labs/vstsextend/redgate/readme.md

    ![](images/configurationmanager.png)

-1. Commit the changes to the server; create Build and Release pipelines in Azure DevOps to compile and deploy the changes.
+1. Commit the changes to the Azure Repos.

    In the **Team Explorer**, select **Changes**.
 Enter a commit comment and select **Commit All and Push** to commit the changes to the server.